 - Sail around the harbor.
 It's lovely to be near the water and even better to be on it.
 For about $40 you can take a cruise on the Tall Ship Silva to get a different view of Halifax and hear stories about its history and important landmarks.
 Help the crew hoist the sails or sit back and enjoy the fresh air and a beverage.
 Don't forget your sunscreen!
 If you want to combine your cruise with live music, dinner, or wine tasting, Ambassatours offers a variety of options.

 - Have a 5-star experience.
-While it's not open yet, Halifax will soon have a new 5-star hotel on the waterfront.
-Set to launch in July 2021, the Muir will have a speakeasy, a waterfront patio, and almost every room will have a water view along with local original art.
+Halifax has a new 5-star hotel on the waterfront.
+The Muir has a speakeasy, a waterfront patio, and almost every room has a water view along with local original art.
 Now, it's pretty rare that I am ever able to stay in a 5-star hotel, since I don't have a 5-star budget, but I do love taking a break from sightseeing with a drink or afternoon tea in a fancy hotel bar.
 It's owned by Marriott, so maybe save your points for this one!

 - Explore local products at a farmers' market.
 The Halifax Seaport Farmers' Market has been in its current location on the waterfront since 2010, but the Halifax Farmers’ Market was originally created by Royal Proclamation in June of 1750, making it the longest continuously operating market in North America.
+In July 2022, they will be relocating, so check their website for up-to-date information.
 See, smell, and taste the foods of Nova Scotia, meet the farmers and producers, put together a picnic for yourself and take a few delicacies home with you.
 The cost here is strictly based on how much you can eat or carry.

 - Visit Maud's House.
 In addition to almost 19,000 items in their permanent collection, various exhibitions, and a variety of events and programs, the Art Gallery of Nova Scotia, Atlantic Canada's largest art museum is home to the Maud Lewis Gallery.
 Along with a large collection of her paintings, her entire house has been fully restored and is on permanent display here.
 Admission is just $12, but there is nothing more luxurious than taking your sweet time surrounded by art.